wgrib2: wgrib for GRIB-2

 5/2015: callable wgrib2 and fatal errors.
 The error handling code can

 cause a seg fault on subsequent calls to wgrib2.
-Fixed 2.0.3
+Problem has been fixed v2.0.3

 Please report them to email@example.com.
 When you report bugs,

-try to make them reproduceable on a linux machine and include sample data.
+try to make them reproducible on a linux machine and include sample data.

 The source code modules for wgrib2 are either in the public domain or under the GNU

 licence depending on the authors of the various modules.
 Wgrib2 uses libraries that

 are in the public domain, under various GNU licences, the Image Power JPEG-2000 Public Licence*,